CPPLondonUni/noughts_and_crosses/README.md

 like, or add new files to the project.
 The provided functions are merely intended to help you get started -- you are  not required to use them.

+## Hints ##

+* Before writing any code, think about how to break down the game into individual functions, like `check_winner()` and `check_draw()`.
+Perhaps have one or two team members work on (and test) each function before bringing them together.

+* Concentrate on implementing the main game logic first.
+Add score tracking, multiple games etc later if you have time.

 **Have fun!**